When you want to get away from it all, set your course for these romantic islands, as chosen by Travel + Leisure readers.

 Room to Book: The Perivolas Suite at Perivolas hotel, whose cliffside terrace seems to hover at the crater's edge.

-Table for Two: Order the flaky pastry-wrapped saganaki (traditional fried cheese) with fig jam at Assyrtico Wine Restaurant
+Table for Two: Order the flaky pastry-wrapped saganaki (traditional fried cheese) with fig jam at Assyrtico Wine Restaurant, a buzzy newcomer.

 Don't Miss: The richly preserved Bronze Age settlement of Akrotíri, sometimes referred to as the "Minoan Pompeii," which reopened last spring.